Azure-Samples/ms-identity-dotnet-advanced-token-cache/1-Integrated-Cache/1-1-WebApp-BgWorker/README.md

 ![Build badge](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/<BuildNumber>/badge)

-# Sharing the MSAL token cache between a web app and a background console worker app
+# Share the MSAL token cache between a web app and a background console worker app

 ## Overview

-This sample shows how a web app thats signs-in users shares the signed-in users cached token with a background console application.
+This sample shows how a web app thats signs-in users can share its cache of tokens for  signed-in users with a background console application.

 ## Scenario

-A .NET Core MVC Web app that uses the [MSAL.NET](http://aka.ms/msal-net) and [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) libraries to sign-in users and acquire an [Access Token](https://aka.ms/access-tokens) for [Microsoft Graph](https://graph.microsoft.com).
-It then calls [Microsoft Graph](https://docs.microsoft.com/graph/overview) `/me` endpoint.
-The [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) library is configured to cache the tokens in a [Sql Server](https://github.com/AzureAD/microsoft-identity-web/wiki/token-cache-serialization) instance.
-The Web app only uses [Delegated Permissions](https://docs.microsoft.com/graph/auth/auth-concepts#microsoft-graph-permissions) for its calls to Microsoft Graph.
+In this sample a .NET Core MVC Web app uses the [MSAL.NET](http://aka.ms/msal-net) and [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) libraries to sign-in users, acquire an [Access Token](https://aka.ms/access-tokens) for [Microsoft Graph](https://graph.microsoft.com) and calls the [Microsoft Graph](https://docs.microsoft.com/graph/overview) `/me` endpoint.
+The [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) library is configured to cache the users tokens in a [Sql Server](https://github.com/AzureAD/microsoft-identity-web/wiki/token-cache-serialization) instance.
+Notably, the Web app only uses [Delegated Permissions](https://docs.microsoft.com/graph/auth/auth-concepts#microsoft-graph-permissions) for its calls to Microsoft Graph.

-Another .NET Core console application, which instead of registering itself in the Azure Portal like the Web App, instead shares the app ID (ClientId) of the Web App.
-It acquires the access tokens cached by the Web App for [Microsoft Graph](https://docs.microsoft.com/graph/overview) using the MSAL library.
+Another .NET Core console application, which in real world would constitute a background worked of the front-end web app, shares the app ID (ClientId) of the Web App and thus is able to acquire the access tokens cached earlier by the Web App for [Microsoft Graph](https://docs.microsoft.com/graph/overview) using the MSAL library.

-Though this console application though doesn't interact or sign-in users, it is still able to accomplish its objective of working on behalf of the users who signed-in earlier in the Web App.
-Also, since the console app uses cached tokens with delegated permissions only, it doesn't need to use a flow like [Client Credentials](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) which will necessitate it requesting high-privilege [Application Permissions](https://docs.microsoft.com/graph/auth/auth-concepts#microsoft-graph-permissions) which often require an [admin consent](https://docs.microsoft.com/azure/active-directory/develop/v2-admin-consent).
+This token sharing allows this console application, which doesn't interact or sign-in users itself, to be able to accomplish its objective of working on behalf of the users who signed-in earlier in the Web App.

+Additionally, since the console app uses cached tokens with delegated permissions only, it doesn't need to use a flow like [Client Credentials](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) which will necessitate it requesting high-privilege [Application Permissions](https://docs.microsoft.com/graph/auth/auth-concepts#microsoft-graph-permissions) which often require an [admin consent](https://docs.microsoft.com/azure/active-directory/develop/v2-admin-consent).

 ![Diagram](ReadmeFiles/diagram.png)